Skip To Content

 Tracy Eteh-Benissan applies her architectural design skills to make an impact on people’s lives.
 A Bronx native of Togolese descent, she is driven to create welcoming spaces for people of all means.
 Her interests in public and civic design are rooted in her experiences growing up in New York City and understanding the importance of access to community spaces.

-A graduate of Howard University’s M.Arch program, she conducted thesis research on community support spaces in the Sheridan neighborhood of the Bronx, culminating in her design for a new community center.
+A graduate of Howard University’s M.Arch program, Tracy conducted thesis research on community support spaces in the Sheridan neighborhood of the Bronx, culminating in her design for a new community center.
 Tracy received the Cornell Future Architect Award in 2017 and joined MBB in 2023.